Monday is such a nightmare for most people that it’s a paradox for Brexit, a study has found.

 “I’ve been promised a new colleague but we can’t find one now.
 We have no control over anything and I’m scared!”

 Bowen added: “You thought you had control over Monday, didn’t you?
-Well guess what, someone else controls all this and will continue to.
+Well guess what, someone else controls all this and will continue to even post Monday.

 “Is your Monday so bad that you think you may fancy a change in career?
-Good luck finding one.
+Good luck finding one now!

 “Monday is very, very Brexit.
 It’s the furthest point from any reprieve, or the weekend.
 You just have to come to terms with what you’ve done now and try to survive until Tuesday, but even Tuesday is a Conservative Government.”